I was Made for this Moment

 Never Give up

-I attended Colgate University as a Division 1 student- athlete (volleyball) with a concentration in Neuroscience, founded a dance team, and took a photography course.
+I attended Colgate University as a Division 1 student- athlete (volleyball) with a concentration in Neuroscience but made to to take art classes and found a dance team.
 I wanted it all and I was determined.

 In college, I drew a replica of the famed frog choking a bird, arguably a duck or heron.
 The frog’s body is in great part within the birds bills with the legs and arms still visible.
 The frog’s arms are also visible and the hands are strategically wrapped around the bird's neck both preventing the frog from further passage and choking the bird.
 Yes!
 I was so impressed with this frog.
 That frog had guts.
 It inspired me.
 I had it hanging on my wall throughout college.
 Today it is in a memory book.
 I want to give credit to the original artist but had no success finding the original artist to give credit.

 As a division 1 student-athlete with a concentration in Neuroscience, I learned many things about myself.
 My growth was fueled by excellent mentors, most notably my academic advisor and coaches.
-I told them what I wanted and they supported, guided and pushed me.
+I told them what I wanted and they supported, guided and pushed me to greater accomplishments.
 In the midst of academic rigor, on the court we won two back to back league championships and were the first women's team at Colgate to participate in the NCAA tournament.
-My coaches, academic advisor, and teammates remain something special in my life.
+My coaches, academic advisor, and teammates remain active and special in my life.
 I am grateful for their love and support.

 I believe everything I have been through has prepared me for this moment right here.
 I am busy.
 Life is busy.
 I am the mother of two little girls while balancing a career and life interests.
 I am learning to focus my energy on things that are most important .
 I am critically evaluating my priorities and freeing time and brain space to figure it all out.
 I want to savor life and cultivate relationships.
 I love the beach, traveling, and eating great food in great company.
 I love to listen to music and dance.
 I like post work out more than the work out itself.
 I love photography, butterflies, and gardens.
 In a culture where we are ever consuming and over-committed, I am asking pivotal questions to challenge the way we live our day to day.
 We must take the time to be purposeful.
 Would you agree?